masawdah/modislst/README.md

-Different functions have been implemented to reconstruct Aqua/Terra LST data using the nearest scene available in time, reconstruct the scene in space using GAM with 3-dimensional spatial surface and additional covariables like digital elevation model and aspect, or combine the two method together to get better results.
+Different functions have been implemented to reconstruct Aqua/Terra LST data using the nearest scene available in time, reconstruct the scene in space using GAM with 3-dimensional spatial surface and additional covariables like Digital Elevation Model and aspect, or combine the two methods together to get better results.

+This work was the result of Master's thesis in fulfilment of the requirements for the Erasmus Mundus degree of Master of Science in Geospatial Technologies.
+At the Westfälische Wilhelms-Universität Münster, supervised by:
+- Prof. Dr. Hanna Meyer
+- Prof. Dr. Ignacio Guerrero
+- Dr. Maite Lezama Valdes

 ## Installation